History Files

 629

 Dagobert I swiftly secures Neustria from his base in Austrasia on his father's death, preventing his half-brother Charibert II from gaining it.
 Instead, Charibert is given Aquitaine, which includes Agen, Cahors, Perigueux, and Saintes.
 In addition to this he already holds possessions in Gascony.
-Charibert is the first known ruler in Aquitaine since 592, and the region's first king.
+Charibert is the first known ruler in Aquitaine since 592, and the region's first king, shown in red.

 629 - 632